 Home » How To » How to Create Self-signed Digital Certificate in MS Office

-How to Create Self-signed Digital Certificate in MS Office
+How to Create a Self-signed Digital Certificate in MS Office

 MS Office lets you create a self-signed digital certificate or ID to add a signature and protect documents.
 Here is how to do it.

 MS Office lets you sign a document with your personalized signature.
-This signature ensures the document’s authenticity and the person’s identity who signed it.
-For example, if you sent a contractual letter to a third party, the target user can sign the Word document using their digital signature.
-To digitally sign a document, Office uses a signed Digital Certificate.
-Without a digital certificate, you cannot digitally sign a document.
-A digital certificate is a unique identifier and authenticator that ensures you are who you say you are.
+This signature ensures the document’s authenticity and the identity of the person who signed it.
+For example, if you sent a contract to a third party, the target user can sign the Word document with their digital signature.
+To digitally sign a document, Office uses a digital certificate.
+A digital certificate is a unique identifier and an authenticator that verifies who you say you are.

-Digital certificates are issued by a trusted third party called a Certificate Authority.
-Many commercial Certificate Authorities make it easy to create Digital Certificates for a fee.
+Digital certificates are issued by a trusted third party called a Certificate Authority for a fee.
 If you are in a commercial or professional environment, paying for a Certificate Authority is well worth it.

-However, as an alternative, you can create a self-signed digital certificate in MS Office using the SelfCert tool.
-In fact, some companies and developers create self-signed digital certificates to ensure identity and authenticity.
+However, if you don’t or can’t pay for a Certificate Authority, as an alternative, you can create a self-signed digital certificate in MS Office using the SelfCert tool or a PowerShell command.
+In fact, this is one of the most popular ways organizations and developers create self-signed digital certificates to ensure identity and authenticity.
 A self-signed digital certificate works the same way as a regular digital certificate.
 The significant difference is that the identity of the entity or user who created, issued, and signed the digital certificate is not independently verified.

 Without further ado, let me show you how to create a self-signed digital certificate in MS Office.

-MS Office provides a simple tool called SelfCert that lets you create a self-signed digital certificate with just a few clicks.
-Here is how to use SelfCert.
+MS Office includes a simple tool called SelfCert that lets you create a self-signed digital certificate with just a few clicks.
+Here is how:

-Here, find and double-click on the “SELFCERT.EXE” file.
+Step 3: Find and double-click the “SELFCERT.EXE” file.

 open selfcert tool

-This action will open the “Create Digital Certificate” window.
-Here, type the certificate’s name and click the “Ok” button.
+Step 4: This action will open the “Create Digital Certificate” window.
+Here, enter the certificate name and click the “OK” button.

 create self-signed digital certificate in MS Office

-As soon as you do that, SelfCert will create a self-signed digital certificate in the name you chose.
-Click the “Ok” button in the “SelfCert Success” window.
+Step 5: As soon as you do that, SelfCert will create a self-signed digital certificate in the name you chose.
+Click the “OK” button in the “SelfCert Success” window.

 self signed digital certificate created